xoclonholdings/zebulon-hub/replit.md

 - ✅ Changed chat interface from Oracle database queries to ZED AI assistant
 - ✅ Updated system status to reflect new module structure and naming

+**✅ DEPLOYMENT PREPARATION FOR XOCLON.ONLINE (2025-07-25)**
+- ✅ Created comprehensive deployment guide (DEPLOYMENT.md) for user's domain
+- ✅ Generated Docker configuration for containerized deployment
+- ✅ Created production deployment script (deploy.sh) with automated setup
+- ✅ Generated Nginx configuration for xoclon.online with SSL and security headers
+- ✅ Created PM2 configuration for production process management
+- ✅ Provided environment template (.env.example) for production setup
+- ✅ Verified domain xoclon.online is active and ready for deployment
+- ✅ System is completely portable and ready for custom domain hosting

 ## System Architecture

 The Zebulon system follows a modern full-stack architecture with the following key components: